FBalzerMPE/imprs_sports_week/README.md

 Allows to create some plots and somewhat balanced teams based on a random way of finding them that is good enough for our purposes, albeit I admit it isn't really optimized.

+Most stuff can be found in `analyze_sportsweek_data.ipynb` for now, might change later.